-Microsoft PowerPoint was originally designed for created slide presentations, not posters.
+Microsoft PowerPoint was originally designed for creating slide presentations, not posters.
 But it can also be used to create a poster.
 When you create a poster with PowerPoint, you are creating the poster on only ONE slide (a very large slide).

 NOTE: PowerPoint for Macintosh versions 2016 and 2011 are very similar.
 This section describes both.
 Screenshots from the 2011 version may differ slightly from the 2016 version but the features work the same way.